 The Center supports a colloquium series throughout the school year.
 Colloquia feature members of the Center and visiting speakers.

-With the first issue anticipated in Fall 2009, this new journal is published by the Center and devoted to perspectives, connections, reviews, controversies, and commentaries in the broad, interdisciplinary field of the cognitive sciences.
+The Center's journal is devoted to perspectives, connections, reviews, controversies, and commentaries in the broad, interdisciplinary field of the cognitive sciences.

 The Executive Council, which meets monthly, is made up of elected representatives from the pre-doctoral, post-doctoral, and faculty membership, as well as committee chairs.